zhangbsn-gt/developer.gov.sg/collections/_technologies/data-and-apis/apex.md

 layout: layout-page-sidenav
 category: Data and APIs
 redirect_from: /singapore-government-tech-stack/communications/apex
+sub_collection_render: true
 description: GovTech’s APEX platform enables Singapore’s public sector to share data conveniently and securely through the use of APIs.
 Find out here.
 ---

 ### Overview

 APEX is a self-service API platform that acts as a centralised and secure API gateway for the government.
 Through APEX, users can easily publish, monitor, and discover APIs across government agencies securely.
 The increasing role of data driven decision making has increased the need for a centralised and secure data sharing platform for the government through APEX.

 ### What is APEX?